 Turkish Airlines Free Transit Hotel Advice

-So here’s my advice to you if you are tying to take advantage of the Turkish Airlines free transit hotel perk.
+So here’s my advice to you if you are trying to take advantage of the Turkish Airlines free transit hotel perk.
 Look at both your arriving and connecting flights.
 If there are any earlier flights that you can take, you will not qualify for the free hotel accommodation.
 This applies to all the connection points in your itinerary where Turkish Airlines operates.

 And lastly, Turkish Airlines does provide day rooms in their CIP Lounge for transit passengers.
 However, if your layover is long enough to qualify for a free transit hotel, you will not qualify for the complimentary day room.
 You only qualify for a day room if your connection time is between 4 and 7 hours long.
-Anything outside of that time frame, you will not qualify for a free day room even if you have waited a few hours and your remaining time is now between 4 and 7 hours.
+Anything outside of that time frame will not qualify for a free day room, even if you have waited a few hours and your remaining time is now between 4 and 7 hours.
 They are not messing around with these rules.

 So that’s my story and the reason why I just spent the last 15 hours inside the Turkish Airlines CIP Lounge.
 Though there are worst places to be, I would have much rather been sleeping in a normal bed instead of on two lounge chairs pushed together.
 But at the end of the day, I had no one to blame but myself.
 Turkish Airlines does offer some pretty amazing perks if you qualify for them but don’t go out of your way to make your schedule qualify for them.
 They will find out and they will deny you whatever perk you are trying to hack.